-You will learn these skills by means of formative practical exercises throughout, and be assessed either at the end of each outcome or with summative assessments incorporating two or more of the three outcomes.
-In order to complete this unit successfully you will be required to achieve a satisfactory level of performance in all assessed work.
+You will learn these skills by means of formative practical exercises throughout, and be assessed either at the end of each Outcome or with summative assessments incorporating two or more of the three Outcomes.
+In order to complete this Unit successfully you will be required to achieve a satisfactory level of performance in all assessed work.

-This unit is designed to support you in your current project management role.
+This Unit is one of two Units in the framework of a PDA Diploma in Project Management.
+The PDA is designed to support you in your current project management role.
 It may provide you with the first steps in the development of your project management skills and enable you to progress in due course to other widely recognised professional project management qualifications such as PRINCE2 and the Diploma in Programme and Project Management.